Mexican feather grass

 How it is spread

-• Seeds spread by flooding, vehicles and machinery, and on clothing, livestock and fur of pets.
+- Seeds spread by flooding, by movement of vehicles and machinery, and by sticking to clothing, livestock, and fur of pets.

 Control